11 Essential Traits of Great Sales Coaches That Matter

 10. Hands-on

-Not only are great sales coaches hands-on, they understand that repetition is the key to further sales reps skill development.
-As a result, they practice techniques, strategies and skills with sales reps until they are sufficiently competent – and then to mastery.
+They are also hands-on and understand that repetition is the key to further sales reps’ skill development.
+As a result, they practice techniques, strategies, and skills with sales reps until they are sufficiently competent – and then to mastery.

 11. Adaptable